Dental Sealants: Prevent Caries

 - A dentist or hygienist applies sealants.
 The procedure is simple and fast with very little, if any, discomfort.

-- An acid solution or gel is then applied to the tooth to help the sealant bond with the tooth.
+- A gel is then applied to the teeth to help the sealant bond to them.
+The teeth are then rinsed and dried.

-- The sealant material is then painted onto the teeth, much like nail polish on a fingernail, and allowed to dry and form a bond on the chewing surface of the tooth.
+- The sealant material is then painted onto the teeth, much like nail polish on a fingernail, and allowed to dry and form a bond on the chewing surface.

-- Your dentist may use a special curing light to help the sealant material harden.
+- Your dentist may use a special light to help the sealant material harden.

 - It usually takes a dental professional only a few minutes to seal each tooth, but once applied, sealants can last from five to ten years.